-The Australian Government recognises that homelessness is a complex issue that affects many Australians.
+The Australian Government recognises that homelessness is an important issue which affects many Australians.
 It requires a long-term and systematic effort across agencies, sectors, and the community.

-The Government invests approximately $23.8 million per annum for the Reconnect program which assists young people who are homeless, or at risk of homelessness.
+The Australian Government has also committed up to $118 million over five years to 30 June 2023 for the Reconnect program, which assists young people who are homeless, or at risk of homelessness.